-The DCO calibration data can be verified using the tool from pull down menu Tools-> DCO Frequency Test (see figure 11.2).
-In the dialogue screen is possible to select the desired DCO calibration data for all tested target devices and check the DCO frequencies for a selected DCO data from an Info Memory.
+The DCO calibration data can be verified using the tool from pull down menu Tools->DCO

+Frequency Test (see figure 11.2).
+In the dialogue screen is possible to select the desired DCO calibration data and check the DCO frequency for selected DCO data from Info Memory.
+Current contents of the DCO registers (extracted from DCO calibrated Data) are displayed in the DCO registers fields.